allanshajimanamel-zz/Zip-Codes/README.md

 The code has been written from scratch.
 I have used Eclipse IDE and created a simple JAVA project.
 The class com.allan.zipcodes.ZipCodesIntervalUnion has a main method which can be utilized to run the code.

+The same project with dependencies managed through maven can be found at https://bitbucket.org/allanmanamel/zip-codes-interval/overview

 ### What is this repository for? ###

 * Quick summary of problem